DETAILED ACTION

 However, in an analogous art, Garner, IV teaches:

 wherein receiving the set of words provided by the user comprises receiving an invocation word (Garner, IV: [Col 4, lines 36-40], the user 105 may request an account balance for a brokerage account held by a financial institution providing a financial services service to a voice-enabled assistant by speaking “what is the balance of my brokerage account?” (=Invocation word) and a closing word (Garner, IV: [Col 4, lines 61-65], (22) The authentication engine 115 may receive the second description of the first audio segment from the device 110 of the user 105 in response to the transmission of the first audio segment.
-For example, the user may respond to the prompt for a description by saying “That is my dog, Spot, barking” (=Closing word)), wherein the set of words output by the device comprise a first system word and a second system word (Garner, IV : [Col 4, lines 43-47], (21) In response to receiving the request for authentication, the output generator 135 may transmit the first audio segment to the device 110 to be played for the user 105.
+For example, the user may respond to the prompt for a description by saying “That is my dog, Spot, barking” (=Closing word)), wherein the set of words output by the device comprise a first system word and a second system word (Garner, IV: [Col 4, lines 43-47], (21) In response to receiving the request for authentication, the output generator 135 may transmit the first audio segment to the device 110 to be played for the user 105.
 For example, the audio file including the barking dog may be played to the user 105 using the device 110).

-A person having ordinary skill in the art, before the effective filing date of the invention, would have found it obvious to modify James in view of Feng by applying the well-known technique as disclosed by Garner, IV of receiving and sending audio segments using interactive audio communication between user and the system in order to authenticate the user.
+A person having ordinary skill in the art, before the effective filing date of the invention, would have found it obvious to modify James in view of Feng and Frost by applying the well-known technique as disclosed by Garner, IV of receiving and sending audio segments using interactive audio communication between user and the system in order to authenticate the user.
 The motivation is to provide service authentication may allow the user to verify the system being interacted with is authentic (e.g., the service with which they intend to interact with, etc.) to reduce the incidence of phishing and other malicious data collection techniques (Garner, IV: [Col 2, lines 12,16]).

 The method of claim 2 (see rejection of claim 2 above),